garthenweb/require-symlink/README.md

 Creates symlinks within the node_modules directory to bypass annoying relative require paths to access deep nested files or folders.

-Instead of resolving a relative path like `require('../../../../config')` with require-symlink its possible to create a symlink to this folder `require('symlink')`.
+Instead of resolving a relative path like `require('../../../../config')` with require-symlink its possible to automatically create a symlink to this folder `require('symlink')`.

+See [Better local require() paths for Node.js ](https://gist.github.com/branneman/8048520#1-the-symlink) for more information behind this idea.

 ## Installation